-- EASY FILTER: The pure cotton cheesecloth keeps dirt, fruit flies, bugs and other particles from getting into your jar, while allowing air to come into the jar.
+- EASY FILTER: The premium pure cotton cloth keeps dirt, fruit flies, bugs and other particles from getting into your kombucha brew, while allowing air to come into the jar to assist with the fermentation.
 A rubber band keeps it in place.

-- GLASS IS BEST: Using a glass bottle like this one is better for the flavor of the beverages you are brewing, and it doesn't contain BPA or other toxins that other plastic containers may have.
+- GLASS IS BEST: Using a glass bottle like this one is better for the flavor of the kombucha or other beverages you are brewing, and it doesn't contain BPA or other toxins that other plastic containers may have.

 Always clean and sanitize, in boiling water or dishwasher, all your bottles and utensils you use.
 This is so to prevent any contamination.
 You can also clean it with vinegar.